MetaDocencia/SitioWeb/content/en/post/reporte-2020.md

 Already present in the [web](https://metadocencia.netlify.app/en/), on [Twitter](http://twitter.com/metadocencia) and with an active [pre-registration form](https://docs.google.com/forms/d/e/1FAIpQLSddnptIAMdRgJYH0Vm6cNrk63x5f969Rd4pbuoGKmDgN02xFw/viewform), on March 27th 2020 we delivered the first edition of our flagship course [**Introduction to online teaching essentials**](https://metadocencia.netlify.app/en/cursos/abc-online/intro-abc/).
 We had 41 editions of this course up to October 26th, 34 of those as the standard workshop (with 494 participants) and 7 adapted 'à la carte' (137 participants).

 Moreover, we gave 8 brief courses **How to teach (and do other stuff) on-line** for 88 participants from the [National Agricultural Technology Institute (INTA)](https://www.inta.gob.ar).
-We also piloted two new courses, the [**Zoom Workshop**](https://metadocencia.netlify.app/cursos/herramientas/zoom/) and [Generating interactive tutorials with the {learnr} package](https://metadocencia.netlify.app/cursos/learnr/learnr/), the latter delivered as part of the *latinR* conference.
+We also piloted two new courses, the [**Zoom Workshop**](https://metadocencia.netlify.app/cursos/herramientas/zoom/) and [Generating interactive tutorials with the {learnr} package](https://metadocencia.netlify.app/cursos/learnr/learnr/), the latter delivered as part of the *LatinR* conference.

 Over four days in August 2020, three Core Team members delivered the first **The Carpentries Instructor Training course by MetaDocencia** to 'train the trainers'.
 As a result, 19 participants were certified as Instructors in the international project [The Carpentries](https://carpentries.org/) that aims to teach computational and data science skills to researchers.